jd-xia/blog/_posts/2017-10-19-how-does-ssl-work.md

 ===============

-2-way SSL (Mutual or Client Authentication)
-Note client Authentication is optional by default only 1-way SSL Server Authentication.

-Establishing the encrypted channel using certificate-based 2-Way SSL involves:
+2-way SSL (Mutual or Client Authentication) Establishing the encrypted channel using certificate-based 2-Way SSL involves:
     A client requests access to a protected resource.
     The server presents its certificate to the client.